 In this special zoo class, explore how the Minnesota Zoo is using genetics to save the threatened Moose by ‘engineering’ new generations through careful selective breeding and species survival plans (SSP’s).
 Explore the future of wildlife conservation and try your hand at creating new generations of moose while considering constraints such as maximizing disease resistance and maintaining genetic diversity.

 Learn more about Zoo Classes.

 It’s true!
 People use math every day, and the keepers and scientists at the zoo are no exception!
-The Minnesota Zoo Math Days have been designed to inspire students grades 4th-12th to learn more about math applications in the workplace.
-Through hands on activity stations, students will answer grade appropriate math problems related to a wide variety of animal issues such as animal weights, diets and conservation.
+The Minnesota Zoo Math Days have been designed to inspire students grades 3th-8th to learn more about math applications in the workplace.
+Through hands on activity stations, students will answer grade appropriate math problems related to a wide variety of animal issues such as water quality, animal diets and health, and wildlife conservation.

 *1500 students per day maximum.
 Register early to reserve the date of your choice!

 For more information on Math Day, visit here.